 A few words about the history of Methoni

-From ancient times, there was a city with a harbour called Pedasus.
-Homer has mentioned it as one of the cities that Agamemnon offered to Achilles.
+In ancient times, there was a city with a harbour called Pedasus.
+Homer mentioned it as one of the cities that Agamemnon offered to Achilles.
 Pausanias, a Greek traveller and geographer, noted that it was named after the daughter of the king Oineas or after the rocky islet.

 Methoni was a part of the Byzantine Empire until 1204 when it was captured by Venetians.
 They fortified the castle in 1209, and Methoni became a significant trading centre since it was located on a route between the East and Venice.

 But in 1500, Methoni fell under the rule of Sultan Bayezid II.
 For a short period, the Venetians retook it in 1685, but the Ottomans captured it in 1715.
 They ruled the Peloponesse and it was a base for the Egyptian Ibrahim Pasha until the early 19th century, i.e. until the Greek War of Independence.

 Methoni was liberated by the French in 1828 when Greece got the recognition of its autonomy from the Ottoman Empire by the Great Powers (Britain, France, and Russia).
 Finally, in 1833, the castle was given to the new Kingdom of Greece.

 From the land area, it is divided by a deep moat and fortified walls.
 In the middle of the north side, there is a stone bridge, built by the French in 1829.
 It has 14 arches, and it replaced the former Venetian wooden bridge.